Nothing is Happening: Navigating Intuitive Blocks Part 2

 In general non-self input can be distinguished by unusual intensity, unusual content, and lack of reasonable present-day context.
 Anything that registers as “weird” likely merits some attention.
 If I find myself unable to explain an experience or doing mental gymnastics to find a reasonable source, I see these as indicators of the possible presence of non-self energy.

 Reduce unnecessary external sources of input like media.
+It is often helpful to take a full (or as full as possible) media break.
 The intuitive voice tends to be a quieter aspect of ourselves; turning down the volume on the external “party” will help amplify its presence.

 Signals that are more internal to our systems can take time to transform/transmute or clear.
 Some practices are oriented toward this type of purification, like yogic prana exercises.
 Healing work and energy body clearing address that which needs to be worked with more consciously and not just released from the external field.